 - Severe diarrhea for more than two days

 Symptoms can be suggestive of salmonella infection.
-Doctors may order laboratory analysis of stool samples to identify salmonella.
+Doctors might ask you for a stool sample, which can be sent to a lab and tested for Salmonella bacteria.
 Multiple samples are often evaluated.
 Blood tests and blood culture are usually requested for children with fever and gastrointestinal symptoms.

 Treatment For Salmonella Infection